bobko69/DMX_Adapter/README.md

 <img src="./img/DMX_Adapter_top.png" width="400">

 ## What is it?
-This is a DMX Adaptor.
+This is a DMX Adapter.
 It lets you control DMX lights with any controller that can run ESPixelStick firmware version 4.0.

 ## Where can I get one?
-The DMX Adaptor board is available for purchase at Wasatch Lights.
+The DMX Adapter board is available for purchase at [Wasatch Lights](https://wasatchlights.com/products/).

 ## Specifications
 - Voltage: 5v to 24v
 - Input connector: Male xConnect
 - Output connector: Female 3 pin XLR
 - Total length: 19.5" (49.5cm)
 - Surge protection on DMX output
 - Reverse polarity protection on input voltage
--	DMX transmition only
+- DMX transmission only
 - Use the QR code for set up information

 <img src="./img/DMX_Adapter_pcb.png" width="400">
 <img src="./img/DMX_Adapter_side.png" width="400">